7 Spots for Gluten-Free & Vegan Food in NYC

 It should come as no surprise that New York City is a mecca for vegan food!
 And, we’re not talking just burgers and pizza, think artisan cheeses, savory crepes, and crispy mushroom calamari.
 I bet those got your attention!
-There aren’t too many cities in this world where you can find a vegan food combo like that!
-There are so many great options and I suggest that you don’t miss these 10 amazing spots for vegan and gluten-free food in New York City.
+There aren’t too many cities in this world where you can find a vegan food combo like that, but the real problem becomes find vegan food that’s also gluten-free!
+Well, don’t you worry, because NYC has that too!

 The Best Restaurants for Gluten-Free & Vegan Food in New York City

-There are also some great vegan breakfast and brunch options in NYC—is there a better way to start the day than with pancakes?
-Oh by the way, take us along on your NYC adventure!
-Share your photos on Insta using #veggiesabroad!
-We can’t wait to see all the tasty things you find to eat.
+There are also some great vegan breakfast and brunch options in NYC — is there a better way to start the day than with a stack of vegan and gluten-free pancakes?

 Multiple locations in NYC: 37th Street, Upper East Side, 56th Street, and Nolita